France-Travail/happy_vllm/docs/arguments.md

  - `ssl-ca-certs`: Uvicorn setting, the CA certificates file (default value is `None`)
  - `ssl-cert-reqs`: Uvicorn setting, Whether client certificate is required (see stdlib ssl module's) (default value is `0`)
  - `root_path`: The FastAPI root path (default value is `None`)
+ - `lora-modules`: LoRA module configurations in the format name=path
+ - `chat-template`: The file path to the chat template, or the template in single-line form for the specified model (see [the documentation of vLLM](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html#chat-template) for more details).
+Useful in the `/v1/chat/completions` endpoint
+ - `response-role`: The role name to return if `request.add_generation_prompt=true`.
+Useful in the `/v1/chat/completions` endpoint

 ### Model arguments